 Hostgator Vs. Bluehost: Neck to neck comparison:

-Hosting packages and pricing:
+Hosting packages & pricing: Which is cheaper?

 Both Hostgator and Bluehost have similar hosting packages and offers similar pricing.
 In their shared hosting packages, here are similar packages: